Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Classes of Obfuscation

 \subsection{Iconological Approach}

 The iconological approach leverages the visual decomposability of Hangeul consonants and the independence of their graphical forms.
 As discussed in Sec.~\ref{app:para:hangeul_feature1}, the clear sub-graphemic structure of Hangeul, together with the geometric regularity of its syllabic blocks, enables visually motivated substitutions at both the character and consonant levels, as well as rotation-based variants.
-As illustrated in Tab.~\ref{app:tab:iconologic_examples}, Hangeul allows a variety of iconographic transformations owing to its syllabic block structure and clear geometric regularity.
+As illustrated in Table~\ref{app:tab:iconologic_examples}, Hangeul allows a variety of iconographic transformations owing to its syllabic block structure and clear geometric regularity.
 These transformations are designed to modify the visual appearance of text while maintaining overall recognizability to human readers.

+\paragraph{Look-alike substitution.} This method substitutes Hangeul characters with visually similar glyphs.
+These substitutes can be other Hangeul characters or visually analogous symbols drawn from CJK (Chinese, Japanese, Korean) characters, Latin scripts, or even emojis.

-\paragraph{Look-alike substitution.} This method substitutes characters with visually similar glyphs at two different granularities: (i) at the \textit{character level}, where entire syllable blocks are replaced with visually analogous symbols drawn from Hangeul, CJK, Latin, or other foreign scripts and even emojis; and (ii) at the \textit{sub-syllabic level}, where individual consonant and vowel components are substituted with shape-correlated symbols.
-These substitutions exploit the geometric resemblance across scripts and provide a rich set of visually deceptive yet legible variants.
+Specifically, these substitutions occur at two different levels of granularity: (i) at the \textit{character level}, entire syllable blocks are replaced with visually similar symbols.
+This is particularly frequent among Hangeul variants, emojis, and CJK characters.
+Due to their visual complexity, CJK characters are often effective at mimicking the overall structure of a complete Hangeul syllable. (ii) at the \textit{sub-syllabic level}, individual graphemes (consonants and vowels) are replaced with shape-correlated symbols.
+For instance, the Hangeul letter ‘ㅇ’ can be replaced by the Latin ‘O’, or ‘ㅑ’ by ‘F’.
+Because Hangeul is a featural script where consonants and vowels are combined into blocks, this sub-syllabic structure allows for highly flexible and diverse look-alike substitutions.

 \paragraph{Rotation.} Rotation-based obfuscation manipulates the glyph orientation of Hangeul characters.
-By rotating syllable blocks or subcomponents by 90° or 180°, we produce text that visually resembles the original while disrupting standard orthographic patterns.
+By rotating syllable blocks or subcomponents by $90^{\circ}$ or $180^{\circ}$, we produce text that visually resembles the original while disrupting standard orthographic patterns.
 Such geometric perturbations preserve readability to humans but often confuse automatic recognition models.
+For example, a $90^{\circ}$ rotation of the Hangeul `비' results in `뜨', creating a visually similar but semantically different character.

 \FloatBarrier